ericsizemore/librariesio/docs/index.md

         * repository_contributions
         * subscriptions
         * user
+  * Esi\LibrariesIO\LibrariesIO::subscription()
+    * takes an 'endpoint' parameter to specify which subset you are looking for.
+      * Current endpoints are:
+        * subscribe
+        * check
+        * update
+        * unsubscribe

 Each 'subset' has their own required options.
 Check the documentation (currently WIP) for more information.